thunderbird89/esf/stories/story-knock-knock.md

 > "And if it works, what's the effective range?"

 > "Projected disruption field radius: two hundred fifty kilometers, centered on Galileo Station.
 All vessels within this sphere will be unable to form stable warp tunnels.
-Duration is dependent on power reserves—estimated operational time is four hours before primary systems begin to fail."
+Duration is dependent on power reserves - estimated operational time is four hours before primary systems begin to fail."

 Chen looked at the tactical display.
 The Ryzak fleet was still accelerating, warp signatures building.
 In less than two minutes, they'd jump.
 And once they were in warp, nothing could stop them from reaching Earth.